Skip to main content

 • “So far I love the updated mechanics since the first game in the series, and the quest system provides a surprisingly thorough tutorial for an early access game.”

-• “The dev is going to run behind every unbalanced design he created for a long while, like he just started doing (broken quest system serving as tutorial but just gating you behind waste of time activities that will make you lose your run later running around trying to make one tea of each type before you can craft healing supplies; broken hunger system that was so obvious after just a couple hours of play - was this game even playtested?).”
+• “The developer is going to deal with every unbalanced design he created for a long while, like he just started doing: broken quest system serving as tutorial but just gating you behind waste of time activities that will make you lose your run later running around trying to make one tea of each type before you can craft healing supplies; broken hunger system that was obvious after just a couple hours of play - was this game even playtested?”

-• “The quest system is easy to follow but does feel a bit overwhelming once there's a lot unlocked and it's not clear which of them to prioritize.”
+• “The quest system is easy to follow but does feel a bit overwhelming once there's a lot unlocked and it's not clear which of them to prioritise.”

 • graphics